jiogallardy/BapsfShotServer/README.md

 See notes and documentation below:

-To do :
+*To do :
--Get live images to be displayed
+	*Get live images to be displayed
--Channel live data properly from MSI
+	*Channel live data properly from MSI
--Make CSS and JS nice
+	*Make CSS and JS nice
--Plug in and get it running on external, non-local devices
+	*Plug in and get it running on external, non-local devices